 Response to Reviewer #1: “How Environmental Science Graduate Students Acquire Statistical Computing Skills”

-Thank you for your careful review of our paper.
-Following an itemization of how we have addressed your comments, we provide point-by-point responses to each reviewer.

 Review:

 The primary issue faced in the is the alignment of the research questions and interview protocol used to collect the data.
 The research question (stated on Lines 49–51), refers to knowledge acquisition of statistical computing skills.
 The questions listed in the interview protocol seem more focused on